jaredmontoya/pyopenai/README.md

 - async not implemented
 - not fully tested so if you encounter errors open an issue

-If you need features that are not implemented yet, try [openaiclient](https://nimble.directory/pkg/openaiclient) but at the time of writing this, it's nimble package is broken and cannot be used as it has no sources in it, so you have to download and import sources manually.
+If you need features that are not implemented yet, try [openaiclient](https://nimble.directory/pkg/openaiclient)

 ### What is implemented